James J. Biemer, MD

-When you’re an aging athlete, you may have a higher risk of sports injuries and accidents compared with your younger teammates.
-James J. Biemer, MD, and his caring, friendly team understand the risks of aging athletes and help you improve your performance and function, keeping you in the game longer than you thought possible.
-Located in Portland, Oregon, Dr. Biemer and his team get to the root problem of your issues, helping to maximize your capabilities.
+When you’re an aging athlete, you may have a higher risk of sports injuries and accidents compared to your younger teammates.
+The Biemer Clinic understands the risks of aging athletes and helps you improve your performance and function, keeping you in the game longer than you thought possible.
+Located in Portland, Oregon, Dr. Biemer, Julia and their team get to the root problems of your issues, helping to maximize your capabilities.

 As you age, your body systems begin to slow.
 Your body’s cells don’t heal as quickly, and they die more often.
 This process, while normal, leads to a variety of problems, especially for older athletes.
 They not only notice a drop in performance, but they also see a decline in strength, endurance, and agility.